chordify/redis-schema/README.md

 ```

 It's a bit of a boilerplate, but now all the scatter/gather code is packed
 in the `Value` instance, it's safe and it composes.
-Moreover, with small
+Moreover, using `let`-bound
-let-bound functions, the repetition can be greatly minimised.
+shorthand functions for common expressions, the repetition can be greatly minimised.

 #### Aside: instances